-Medication tapering is much more successful when combined with Alternative to Meds Center’s neurotoxin removal protocols, targeted neurotransmitter repair techniques, necessary counselling, and a supportive environment where trained professionals have dedicated themselves to helping exactly this population.
+Medication tapering is much more successful when combined with Alternative to Meds Center’s neurotoxin removal protocols, targeted neurotransmitter repair techniques, necessary counseling, and a supportive environment where trained professionals have dedicated themselves to helping exactly this population.
 Success is often much more than just eliminating the medication.
 For the vast majority, there are underlying physiological and medical contributors that need to be addressed so that an un-medicated goal can be achieved and sustained.

 After thousands of residential patients, we are highly aware of all available tapering techniques and are qualified to discuss the strengths and potential limitations of each.